radian-software/straight.el/README.md

 good job of creating a standardized format for dependency declarations.

+There is one exception to the above statement: not all entries specified in the `Package-Requires` header necessarily correspond to packages.
+For example, specifying a minimum Emacs version for a package is done by depending on the `emacs` pseudo-package.
+Such packages are simply ignored by `straight.el`, using the variable `straight-built-in-pseudo-packages`.

 Note that loading a package does not entail invoking `require` on any of its features.
 If you wish to actually load the files of the package, you need to do this separately.
 This is because most packages